Skip to main content

 • stability

-The game's stability has received mixed reviews, with users reporting frequent glitches, particularly on the Steam Deck, and issues that can hinder gameplay, such as blocking access to objectives.
-While it runs well on modern hardware, many players have experienced frustrating bugs and launcher problems that detract from the overall experience.
-Despite these issues, some users find the game reasonably competent and not entirely unplayable.
+The game's stability has received mixed reviews, with some users reporting significant glitches, particularly on the Steam Deck, which can hinder gameplay and access to certain objectives.
+While it runs well on modern hardware, many players have experienced frustrating bugs and issues, including problems with the registration launcher and in-game advertisements.
+Overall, while not a complete disaster, the game is described as "buggy" and in need of further polish.

 • “Runs great on modern hardware with high refresh rate support.”